-Tracking, assessing, and evaluating diabetes allows the Arkansas Diabetes and Prevention and Control Section to use many data sources to monitor the burden of diabetes on Arkansas communities.
+Tracking, assessing, and evaluating diabetes allows the Arkansas Department of Health Chronic Disease Prevention & Control Branch (CDPC) to use many data sources to monitor the burden of diabetes on Arkansas communities.

-The ACIC is a group of health care and public health professionals dedicated to improving the management of chronic diseases.
-Partners include the Arkansas Diabetes Prevention and Control Section, the Arkansas Heart Disease and Stroke Prevention Section, the Community Health Centers of Arkansas, Inc., the Arkansas Foundation for Medical Care and the Arkansas Area Health Education Centers.
+The ACT Collaborative is a group of health care and public health professionals dedicated to improving the management of chronic diseases.
+Partners include the Arkansas CDPC Branch, the Community Health Centers of Arkansas, Inc., the Arkansas Foundation for Medical Care and the University of Arkansas for Medical Sciences (UAMS) Regional Centers.

 Learn how to live well with diabetes by enrolling in a Diabetes Self-Management Education (DSME) program.